Prejish Prakash: Editing career

+In 2021, Prejish edited the film Home (2021 film), which garnered significant critical acclaim and received the National Film Award for Best Feature Film in Malayalam.
+His work as an editor on this project earned him the Kerala Film Critics Association Awards for Best Editor.

+Entrepreneurship

-He is the founder of the firm Peppino Studios & School Of editing which started in 2015.
-Peppino is a creative studio offers services in the field of Editing & Web design where the School of Editing offers Digital Film & Video Editing courses in Kochi.
+He is the founder of the Ventures Peppino Studios and School of Editing which started in 2015.
+Peppino is a creative studio offers services in the field of editing and web design where the School of Editing offers Digital Film and Video Editing courses in Kochi.